Sardinia 8 Day Crewed Motor Yacht Itinerary

 Sardinia 8 Day Crewed Motor Yacht Itinerary - Discover Caprera, the Maddalena Archipelago, Isola Tavolara, Porto Rotondo, Baja Sardinia, and the Lavezzi Islands

-Sardinia is a true gem of the Mediterranean.
+Sardinia is one of the Mediterranean's best kept yachting secrets.
 Chalky white sand and turquoise waters greet your eyes as Sardinia boasts arguably the best beaches in Europe!
 Sardinia is a truly striking island with an overwhelming amount of attractions, so take advantage of this and try hiking, snorkelling, horse riding or water sports!
 Of course, don't forget to bring your camera!
-Let us help you discover the real Sardinia; the secret swimming spots, captivating coves and fantastic food for a raw experience of this desirable destination.
+Let us help you discover the real Sardinia and combine with the best Corsica yacht charter destinations; you will discover the secret swimming spots, captivating coves and fantastic food for a raw experience of this desirable destination.

 Day 1: Poltu Quatu to Capera and Cala Spalmatore